Motor vehicle collisions

-Report the accident: If there is no Garda present, you must report the accident as soon as possible to a Garda who is nearby or at a Garda station.
-The person (if any) you gave the information to can do this.
-If they are not in a position to do so, you must report the accident.
+Report the accident: If there is no Garda present, you must report the accident as soon as possible to a Garda nearby or at a Garda station.
+The person (if any) you gave the information can do this.
+If they cannot do so, you must report the accident.

-If you need to ask for another road user’s help to warn traffic, do so right away.
+If you need another road user’s help to warn traffic, do so immediately.

 Call for help: If someone is injured, call the Gardaí (telephone 999 or 112) and, if necessary, ambulance services.

 Get information: You should get the information listed above (under ‘Provide information’) from the other drivers involved in the collision.
-If the collision involves damage to property, get the owner’s name, address and telephone number.
+If the collision involves property damage, get the owner’s name, address and telephone number.

-Get the names, addresses and telephone numbers of any witnesses, as these may be required if a question of liability arises.
+Get the witnesses names, addresses and telephone numbers, as these may be needed if a question of liability arises.

 Photos: Take photos of the scene of the collision if you have a camera.
 These should include photos of the vehicles before they are moved.